 Site Assignments: Advanced Integration Level

 The Robert Larner, M.D.
-College of Medicine at the University of Vermont Advanced Integration Level of the curriculum includes clinical opportunities to complete required Internal Medicine Acting Internship and Emergency Medicine rotations at the
+College of Medicine at the University of Vermont Advanced Integration Level of the curriculum includes clinical opportunities to complete required Internal Medicine (IM) Acting Internship and Emergency Medicine (EM) rotations

-University of Vermont Health Network and our affiliate sites with the Connecticut branch campus of the Larner College of Medicine.
-Scheduling of these required courses is accomplished through a lottery process.
+at the University of Vermont Health Network and at our affiliate sites with the Connecticut Branch Campus of the Larner College of Medicine.
+Scheduling of these two required courses is accomplished through a lottery process which restricts students

-The Office of Medical Student Education reserves the right to reassign students to complete their rotation in Vermont for personal, academic, or professional reasons.
+The Office of Medical Education reserves the right to reassign students to complete their rotation at a specific campus for personal, academic, or professional reasons.

 Site Exemption Requests